Online Statistical Inference in Decision-Making with Matrix Context: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec: decision making}, we introduce our problem setting and decision-making procedure under the matrix contextual bandit framework.
-In Section \ref{sec: Inference}, we propose the online debiasing procedure to construct an unbiased estimator for the inference purpose.
+In Section \ref{sec: decision making}, we introduce our problem setting and decision-making procedure under the online decision-making framework.
+In Section \ref{sec: Inference}, we propose the online debiasing procedure to construct an unbiased estimator for inference purposes.
 We also present the asymptotic normality of the proposed estimator and prove the validity of the proposed statistical inference procedure.
+In Section \ref{sec:optimal policy value}, we outline a procedure for inferring the value of the optimal policy.
 In Section \ref{sec: experiment}, we present numerical experiments to demonstrate the merit of our proposed method.
-In Section \ref{sec: proof sketch}, we provide the proof outline for main theorems.
-Finally, the proof of main theorems and technical lemmas are deferred to the Appendix.
+Finally, the supplementary material includes additional numerical studies, further discussions on assumptions, and comprehensive proofs of main theorems and technical lemmas.